Cambodian Living Arts’ Plae Pakaa Show

 Phloeun Prim

-Phloeun Prim is a Cambodian cultural leader and social entrepreneur who returned to Cambodia after emigrating during the Khmer Rouge genocide.
+Phloeun Prim is a visionary cultural entrepreneur who returned to Cambodia after emigrating during the Khmer Rouge genocide.

-He has played a key role in transforming Cambodian Living Arts from a grassroots initiative focused on reviving traditional arts into a leading cultural organisation in Cambodia, championing the role of arts in healing, social transformation and economic development.
+He has played a key role in transforming Cambodian Living Arts from a grassroots project focused on reviving traditional arts into a leading cultural organisation in Cambodia, leading the role of arts in healing, social transformation and economic development.

 Social Enterprise